tystr/tystr.github.io/index.md

 # Director of Engineering <br />Tibrio, Oct 2016 - Present<br />New York City
 *Tibrio connects advertisers with targeted, first-party audiences that are ripe for monetization.
 Through its proprietary technology and various web properties, Tibrio acquires over 100k new users every day, sells 1+ million leads each day, and sends 2+ billion emails per year.*

 As the de facto head of technology, I lead the business' engineering efforts in executing our goals and taking products from ideation to production.
-Realizing and supporting the vision of the business with a strong emphasis on profitability is a primary goal of the engineering team.
-I am passionate about automated testing and code quality while still being able to build products quickly and efficiently.

-I took ownership over technology decisions and implemented agile software development practices to improve the amount and quality of work the engineering team is capable of producing.
-Additionally, I implemented a CI/CD pipeline to facilitate efficient QA and deployments that are frequent and quick.
+I work alongside the CPO to scope and prioritize our product roadmap.
+I have implemented agile software development practices to improve the amount and quality of work the engineering team is capable of producing.
+Additionally, I've implemented a CI/CD pipeline to facilitate efficient QA and deployments that are frequent and quick.

 # Director of Engineering<br />Zeeto.io, July 2015 - Oct 2016<br />San Diego, CA
 *Zeeto is an ad network that uses questions to discover data and then uses the answers to target ads.*